temporalio/proposals/typescript/schedules.md

    * between the time of `.describe()` and the update, the Server throws an error, and the SDK retries, up to
    * {@link UpdateScheduleOptions.maximumAttempts}.
    *
-   * If, inside `updateFn`, you no longer want the SDK to try sending the update to the Server, `throw CancelUpdate`.
+   * If, inside `updateFn`, you no longer want the SDK to try sending the update to the Server, return undefined.
    */
-  update(updateFn: (schedule: ScheduleDescription) => ScheduleDescription, options?: UpdateScheduleOptions): Promise<void>;
+  update(updateFn: (schedule: ScheduleDescription) => ScheduleDescription | undefined, options?: UpdateScheduleOptions): Promise<void>;

   /**
    * Delete the Schedule